Today's Bible Reading: 1 Corinthians 8

 Reflecting and Thinking

 Dear God, help us care for one another and respect one another as Christians.
-Help us support and encourage one another to do right.
+Help us support each other and encourage one another to do right.
 Help us have right attitudes toward our brothers and sisters for whom Christ died.
 Give us wisdom as we live life in allegiance and loyalty to you and your Son Jesus, our Savior, in whose name we pray, Amen.